Supercoder-Frankie/Data_Science_Workshop/README.md

 # Data_Science_Workshop
-I upload the project I did in the data science workshop in my school
+The repository shows the projects I did in the data science workshop in my school